Welcome to today's edition of the Rush 24-7 podcast.

 The purpose of the LA Times story was to drive a wedge because they have this predisposition that the Republican Party hates gays.

-I said all of this on Friday and Thursday last week when I talked about this story, but this report makes it look like I'm the only one that was upset, and I'm leading the charge as the leader of the conservative movement.
+I said all of this on Friday and Thursday last week when I talked about this story, but this report makes it look like I'm the only one that was upset and I'm leading the charge as the leader of the conservative movement.

-Uh and they also had uh Bill Salmon from the Washington Times there.
+The guests were Mort Kondracki of Roll Call, Jeff Birnbaum of the Washington Post, and they also had Bill Salmon from the Washington Times there.

-Jim Engle was filling in.
+Jim Engel was filling in.

-Mort what do you make of this case?
+Mort, what do you make of this case?

 I said this is going to cause some people on the right some problems.

-It turns out the problems were minor, as it turns out it didn't cause that big a problem.
+As it turns out, it didn't cause that big a problem.

 As it turns out, I overestimated how bad the problem would be.

-Now, next up is Bill Salmon, who tries to Put this in the proper context.
+Now next up is Bill Salmon, who tries to put this in the proper context.

 He did a little pro bono work.